-- 7.5.1 In accordance with the Greenhouse Gas Protocol Corporate Standard, a participant's base period emissions for a commitment should be revised following significant changes to the participant's corporate structure or emissions accounting.
-This is to allow meaningful comparison of the participant's emissions over time.35 - 7.5.2 Significant changes may include: - a) Structural changes to the corporation, such as an acquisition, divestiture, merger, or the insourcing or outsourcing of emitting activities - b) Changes in the calculation methodology or improvements in the accuracy of emissions factors - c) The discovery of significant errors - 7.5.3 Changes specified in section 7.5.2 are considered significant if, when aggregated, they would alter the participant's base period emissions by more than 5 per cent. - 7.5.4 For CER data verified commitments, the CER will update a participant's base period emissions to reflect significant changes to the CERT report's calculation methodologies or emissions factors, including changes to global warming potentials (see section 1.4 for further information).36 - 7.5.5 A commitment's base period emissions should not be updated for changes other than those specified in section 7.5.2.37 - 7.5.6 The participant must notify the CER to revise their base period emissions to reflect significant changes (as defined by sections 7.5.2 and 7.5.3), other than those covered by 7.5.4.
+participant's corporate structure or emissions accounting.
+This is to allow meaningful comparison of the participant's emissions over time.
+51

+- 7.5.2 Significant changes may include: - a) structural changes to the corporation, such as an acquisition, divestiture, merger, or the insourcing or outsourcing of emitting activities - b) changes in the calculation methodology or improvements in the accuracy of emissions factors - c) the discovery of significant errors. - 7.5.3 Changes specified in section 7.5.2 are considered significant if, when aggregated, they would alter the participant's base period emissions by more than 5 per cent. - 7.5.4 For CER data verified commitments, the CER will update a participant's base period emissions to reflect significant changes to the CERT report's calculation methodologies or emissions factors, including changes to global warming potentials 52 (see section 1.4 for further information). - 7.5.5 A commitment's base period emissions should not be updated for changes other than those specified in section 7.5.2.53 - 7.5.6 The participant must notify the CER to revise their base period emissions to reflect significant changes (as defined by sections 7.5.2 and 7.5.3), other than those covered by 7.5.4.
 If this occurs, the participant must also provide the CER with their updated base period emissions and an explanation of the changes made.
-35
+51